12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 That’s where a dedicated FAQ bot comes in handy — providing support outside of your working hours when your well-deserved customer service team is asleep.

-Building an FAQ bot makes targeting visitors that require help possible and allows visitors to self-serve and find answers immediately.
+Building an FAQ bot makes targeting visitors who require help possible and allows visitors to self-serve and find answers immediately.

 On the other hand, during retail opening hours, FAQ bots free up your team's time and resources.